KinareAditya/Neighborhood-Analysis-for-new-restaurant/README.md

 are looking to invest in a restaurant in Los Angeles.
 The main objective of this project is to carefully analyse appropriate data and find recommendations for the stakeholders
-The data required for this project has been collected from multiple sources.
+The data required for this project has been collected from multiple sources, mainly Foursquare API.